hassanMuhamad/code-spark/README.md

 the requirement to run this project are :
 - install yarn
 - install node.js
+- Open the project folder with your favorite code editor.
+- run "yarn install" or just "yarn" to install dependencies.
-* the first and only step is to write this command on the terminal window "yarn start"
+- start the project with the "yarn start" command.
 # Contribute
 Feel free to contribute and add any features to our project.
 Don't forget it's open source.
 # licence